mikeNickaloff/qhtml/README.md

 qHTML is a simplified, custom representation of HTML designed for ease of reading and maintainence.
 Its structure and syntax are similar to CSS, but instead of styles, it defines HTML structure and attributes inline.

 qHTML is a custom component, so there is no boilerplate code or javascript API required.

-You just use a q-html tag and put the qHTML code right inside and like magic, it transforms into regular inline HTML in place.
-Extending qHTML is super easy as well - just define a new custom component and it will become available along with all of its inline properties without having to even interact with qHTML.
+You just place your qHTML within a q-html tag and like magic, it transforms into regular inline HTML automatically.

+Extending qHTML is super easy as well - just define a new custom component and it will become available along with all of its inline attributes without having to even interact with qHTML.

 For Demo and code editor:  <a href="https://mikeNickaloff.github.io/qhtml/demo.html">click here!</a>